 Another trial in 2014 found that taking collagen daily over the course of 12 weeks led to a reduction in skin dryness and wrinkles.
 The researchers also observed a sizeable increase in collagen within the skin dermis.

 Bone and joints

 It’s well known that calcium is important for bone strength, but collagen is too.
-Collagen adds the flexibility to our bones that enables them to absorb normal wear and tear without breaking.
-A 12-month clinical study done in 2017 found that taking collagen can significantly increase bone mineral density.
+This 12-month clinical study done in 2017 found that taking collagen can significantly increase bone mineral density.
+Plus it adds the flexibility to our bones that enables them to absorb normal wear and tear without breaking.

 Collagen also aids joint movement.
-Collagen has a jelly-like texture and covers the bones, helping them to move easily.
-Plus, our ligaments, which stabilise our joints, contain collagen.
-Supplementing collagen helps to maintain their strength.
+It has a jelly-like texture and covers the bones, helping them to move easily.
+And the ligaments, which stabilise our joints, contain collagen.
+Taking a collagen supplement can help to maintain their strength.